| Title: | Creates Generative Art Data |

 A Character Vector.

-A tool for creating a data frame of values that create a circle with a specified radius when plotted.
+A tool for creating a data frame of values that creates a circle with a specified radius when plotted.

-geoms are recommended with this data for use in ggplot2
+The geom_path and geom_polygon geoms are recommended with this data for use in ggplot2 for generative art.

 x |